syncfusion/asp.net-core-docs/aspnet-core/Spreadsheet/Open-and-Save.md

 ---
 layout: post
-title: Open and Save in ASP.NET Core Spreadsheet widget | Syncfusion
+title: Open and Save in ASP.NET Core Spreadsheet | Syncfusion
 description: You can learn about open and save support in Syncfusion ASP.NET Core Spreadsheet control and more details.
 platform: aspnet-core
 control: Spreadsheet